GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Methodology

-In this subsection, we introduce GORAG's classification part, where it futher enrich the weighted graph by adding query text information with the online indexing mechanism, addressing the narrow source issue.
+In this subsection, we first introduce GORAG's classification and online graph indexing procedure, where it classifies the texts and further enriches the weighted graph by adding query text information to the created graph, addressing the narrow source issue.
 To begin with, we introduce how GORAG performs text classification based the LLM.
-Specifically, given each unlabled query text $t$, GORAG utilizes LLM to predict its class label $y^*$ by constructing an input prompt $c_t$ as follows:
+Specifically, given each unlabeled query text $t$, GORAG utilizes LLM to predict its class label $y^*$ by constructing an input prompt $c_t$ as follows: